argentsea/docfx/tutorials/quickstarts/sharding.md

 Sharded data introduces two complexities:

-* How do I uniquely identify and locate a record, which could be on any shard?
+* How do I uniquely identify and locate a record, which might be on any shard?
 * How do I manage data on one shard and related data on a foreign shard?

 This walkthrough illustrates how both challenges can be met.